BenWong1097/monkey-circle-sandbox/MonkeyCircle/3_godot_simple_webrtc/README.md

 # Quickstart
 - Make sure to install [docker](https://www.docker.com/).
 - `webrtc_signaling` and `webrtc_signaling_server` have already been exported into their respective folders, so all that needs to be done is to start up docker.
+If you want to see the code, just unzip them and open them up in Godot Engine.
     - `cd` into this README's directory
     - Run `docker-compose up -d --build`
 - Once you've got everything working, head to `localhost` and try connecting multiple peers together.